Page Reviewed/Updated: October 26, 2023

 Who is Eligible for an HCBS Waiver Program?

 The good news is that all states have some type of HCBS waiver program.
-But states create HCBS programs to target specific populations with particular needs, so eligibility for HCBS programs will vary from state to state.
+States create HCBS programs to target specific populations with particular needs, so eligibility for HCBS programs will vary from state to state.

-Even so, not everybody within these groups is automatically eligible for Medicaid waiver programs; they must also require a certain level of care.
+Even so, not everybody within these groups is automatically eligible for Medicaid waiver programs.
 Usually, the individual needs to meet medical criteria that would require them to be in a nursing home or other institution if they didn’t receive in-home or community care.
 This is because Congress created HCBS waivers specifically to help keep people in their own homes and communities instead of receiving institutional care, so benefits aren’t awarded to people who aren’t at risk of institutionalization.
-The rules about the institutional level of care vary from state to state, but the majority of states require medical evidence of diagnosis as well as a professional assessment regarding the applicant’s ability to safely complete the activities of daily living.
+The rules about the institutional level of care vary from state to state, but most states require medical evidence of diagnosis as well as a professional assessment regarding the applicant’s ability to safely complete the activities of daily living.

-In addition to these qualifying factors, there are financial criteria to meet.
+In addition to these qualifying factors, individuals will need to be under the financial threshold for coverage, including their assets.
 While states don’t have to require the individual to be in regular receipt of Medicaid, most of them do.
-And in those states that don’t, there are still caps on how much someone can be earning and have in savings/financial assets to qualify for an HCBS program.
+And in those states that don’t, there are still caps on how much someone can earn and have in savings/financial assets to qualify for an HCBS program.